Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **thenWait**(`func`: () => _void_): [_Sequence_](#interfacessequence)

-Causes the sequence to wait until the function asserts an error
+It causes the sequence to wait until the function asserts an error.

 ##### Parameters: